konsoletyper/teavm-site/_docs/flavour/components-advanced-topics.md

 ```

-# Exposing variables to body
+# Exposing variables to the body

-Component may compute some value and make it available to its body (i.e. fragment bound to `@BindContent`).
+A component may compute a value and make it available to its body (i.e. a fragment bound to `@BindContent`).
 You should use `@BindAttribute` for this purpose.
-Unlike parameters, which are represented by setter method with one parameter,
+Unlike parameters, which are represented by setter methods with one parameter,
-variable methods must take zero parameter and return actual value of a variable.
+variable methods must take zero parameters and return the actual value of a variable.
-For example, look at [std:with](std-component-package#with) implementation:
+For example, look at the [std:with](std-component-package#with) implementation:

 ```java
     @BindAttribute(name = "var")